suranjannandi-git/fall-fest-2026-amity-kolkata/README.md

 ## 📄 License

-This project is part of Qiskit Fall Fest 2026.
+This project is part of Qiskit Fall Fest 2026 - Amity University Kolkata.

 ## 👥 Team

 Organized by passionate quantum computing enthusiasts and students.

-## 📧 Contact

-For questions or support:
-- Email: team@qiskitfallfest.org
-- Website: [Event Website]

-## 🙏 Acknowledgments

-- IBM Quantum for Qiskit
-- All speakers and supporters
-- The quantum computing community

----

-Built with ❤️ for the quantum computing community